Planning a trip to Canada? Here’s a guide to the best destinations and things to do in Canada

-In addition to the Bay of Fundy in the East, and the Canadian Rocky Mountains in the West, we must mention the number one tourist attraction in Canada: Niagara Falls, Ontario.
-Not only are the falls the biggest draw for tourists to Canada, they’re the biggest drop for anyone unlucky enough to go over them, though a few adventurous souls have done it and lived, such as 64-year old Annie Taylor who, in 1901, was the first person to go over in a barrel.
-(With her cat.)
+If you’re looking for things to do in Canada, we can’t forget the number one tourist attraction: Niagara Falls, Ontario.
+Not only are these spectacular waterfalls the biggest draw for tourists to Canada, they’re the biggest drop for anyone unlucky enough to go over them – though a few adventurous souls have done it and lived, such as 64-year old Annie Taylor who, in 1901, was the first person to go over in a barrel.
+With her cat.

 Will the real Niagara please stand up?

 If you do go travel to Niagara Falls, don’t blame us for the tacky main street.
 It built itself when no one was looking.
 For something a little more gentrified, but without the Falls, visit Niagara-on-the-Lake, a historical town with lots of flowers, trim houses, cutesy boutiques, fine restaurants and brick heritage buildings – outdoing even the city of Victoria in the ‘harkening-back-to-the-British-Empire’ department.

-Niagara-on-the-Lake is Canada’s wine country, so if you’re looking for true Canadian things to do, expect to drink.
+Niagara-on-the-Lake is Canada’s wine country, so if you’re looking for true Canadian activities, expect to sip and savour.
 There is also excellent cycling.
 Try not to do both at once.